Fall Risk and Safety Tips from Fall Prevention Center of Excellence

 • Behaviors like rushing

-• Because there are many different factors that contribute to falls, there are different recommendations for reducing fall risks.
+• Because many different factors contribute to falls, there are different recommendations for reducing fall risks.
 It is important that each individual identifies their unique combination of risk factors and works with their healthcare team to reduce those risks.
 These include:

 • Talking with a Health Professional to identify and treat medical problems that might lead to falls.
 This includes discussing any previous falls with the doctor, reviewing medications with a doctor or pharmacist, and getting vision checked at least once a year.